-.1 Any operational controls, other than a drill, which include the elements as mentioned in the definition in 1.4. should be recorded under operational controls as "other".

-In case the option "other" is used in the database PSCO(s) should specify in free text which operational control(s) were performed.
-See remark on page 1 of Annex 1.
+.1 Guidance scenarios for drills are presented in Annex 1.
+Any operational controls, other than a drill, which include the elements as mentioned in the definition should be recorded under operational controls as "other".
+In such cases the PSCO(s) should specify in free text which operational control(s) were performed.

-3. PROCEDURES DURING OPERATIONAL CONTROL
+2. PROCEDURES DURING OPERATIONAL CONTROL

-3.1 General Paris MoU Procedures
+2.1 General Paris MoU Procedures

-.1 Depending on the extent of the operational exercise it should be decided whether one or more PSCO's should attend the vessel.
-With a large cargo ship or with a ship carrying large numbers of crew and passengers it is not reasonable to expect one person to adequately comment upon all areas of e.g. an emergency exercise.

-- .2 Upon arrival on board the ship, the master should be informed about the purpose of the visit and the extent of the control. - .3 At the beginning of the operational control, the master should present evidence of the crew's last participation in emergency drills on board.
-The master may be asked to produce documentary evidence of the crew members familiarisation and basic training (personal survival techniques, fire prevention and firefighting, elementary first aid, personal safety and social responsibility). - .4 At the master's discretion, the areas and methods of operational control, such as fire, manover-board (MOB), enclosed space entry or evacuation drills, should be agreed upon.
-The master should be instructed to notify the crew about a drill which is to be performed, but without mentioning the specific content of the drill and the areas of operational control, since this could lead to a distorted picture of the crew's performance in an emergency situation. - To ensure a safe execution of the operational control, the sequence of operational controls should be arranged with the master and the senior officers. - .6 The passengers if any, should be informed about a drill.
+- .1 Depending on the extent of the operational exercise it should be decided whether one or more PSCO's should attend the vessel.
+With a large cargo ship or with a ship carrying large numbers of crew and passengers it is not reasonable to expect one person to adequately comment upon all areas of e.g. an emergency exercise. - .2 At the master's discretion, the areas and methods of operational control, such as fire, manover-board (MOB), enclosed space entry or evacuation drills, should be agreed upon.
+The master should be instructed to notify the crew about a drill which is to be performed, but without mentioning the specific content of the drill and the areas of operational control, since this could lead to a distorted picture of the crew's performance in an emergency situation. - .3 To ensure a safe execution of the operational control, the sequence of the exercise should be arranged with the master and the senior officers. - .4 The passengers if any, should be informed about a drill.
 The information should be broadcasted by public announcements in all relevant languages for the route concerned.
 The announcement should be repeated during the drill with appropriate intervals.
-The completion of the drill should be announced to the passengers. - .7 During the operational control, the PSCO(s) should question the crew members, particularly those assigned to assist any passengers, in order to get an impression of the safety awareness on board the ship.
+The completion of the drill should be announced to the passengers. - .5 During the operational control, the PSCO(s) should question the crew members, particularly those assigned to assist any passengers, in order to get an impression of the safety awareness on board the ship.

-3.2 Planning and organising operational controls including drills
+2.2 Planning and organising operational controls including drills